 Academic librarians have weird manias, and one of them is spying on researchers on Twitter.
-Our colleague Catherine Brendow recently came across someone complaining about “having to create a stupid ORCID just to submit a paper”.
-Here is why it is not just another useless administrative task, how you can have a “smart ORCID”, and why you might want to join her online presentation on December 9.
+We recently came across someone complaining about “having to create a stupid ORCID just to submit a paper”.
+Here is why it is not just another useless administrative task, how you can have a “smart ORCID”, and why you might want to join our online presentation on December 9.

 Being visible in the growing academic world